Getting started

 Docker can be installed from multiple sources.
 Not all sources are officially supported by Docker Inc. It is recommended to follow the official way whenever it is possible.
 Docker is not supported on all Linux distributions, although some distributions have their own way to install Docker or Docker Desktop.
 Keep in mind that in those cases it is likely that the developers of Docker or people on the Docker forum can’t help you and you need to rely on the community of the distribution you have chosen.

-Docker CE
+- Docker CE

 Docker Community Edition.
 It is free to use even for commercial projects, although it does not have commercial support.
-Docker CE is open source an the source code of the daemon is available on GitHub in moby/moby The source code of the client is in docker/cli Installation instructions for Linux containers in the official documentation: engine/install/#server For Windows containers you can follow the instructions of Microsoft: Get Started: Prep Windows for Containers This is the recommended way to run containers natively on the preferred operating system.
+Docker CE is open source and the source code of the daemon is available on GitHub in moby/moby The source code of the client is in docker/cli Installation instructions for Linux containers in the official documentation: engine/install/#server For Windows containers you can follow the instructions of Microsoft: Get Started: Prep Windows for Containers This is the recommended way to run containers natively on the preferred operating system.

-Docker EE
+- Docker EE

 Docker Enterprise Edition doesn’t exist anymore.
 It was the enterprise version of Docker with commercial support until Mirantis bought Docker EE.
 See below.

-Mirantis Container Runtime
+- Mirantis Container Runtime

 Mirantis Container Runtime used for Mirantis Kubernetes Engine If you need commercial support (from Mirantis) this is the recommended way.

-Docker Desktop
+- Docker Desktop

 Docker Desktop was created for two purposes:

-• It provides developer tools using a virtualized environment based on LinuxKit.
+It provides developer tools using a virtualized environment based on LinuxKit.

-• Running native Linux containers is not possible on Windows or macOS, only on Linux.
+Running native Linux containers is not possible on Windows or macOS, only on Linux.
 Since Docker Desktop runs Docker CE in a virtual machine Docker Inc can support running Docker containers on macOS and Windows.
 Docker Inc is doing their best to make you feel you are running native Docker containers, but you need to keep in mind that you are not.

 Docker Desktop is not open source, even though LinuxKit is.
 You can use it on your computer for personal purposes, and it is free for small companies too.
 Check the official documentation for up-to-date information about whether it is free for you or not.
-Docker Desktop.
 At the time of writing this tutorial the short version of Docker Desktop terms is the following:

 “Commercial use of Docker Desktop in larger enterprises (more than 250 employees OR more than $10 million USD in annual revenue) requires a paid subscription.”

-Rancher Desktop
+- Rancher Desktop

 Rancher Desktop is similar to Docker Desktop, although it is created for running specific version of Kubernetes.
 You can use it for running Docker containers, but you will not be able to use the developer tools of Docker Desktop.
 For the installation instructions, follow the official documentation: Rancher Desktop If you want to know more about using Rancher Desktop with Docker Desktop on the same macOS machine, you can watch my Youtube video: Docker Desktop and Rancher Desktop on the same macOS machine